Pingumaniac/IaC-driven_Deployment_and_Orchestration_of_a_Cloud-based_IoT_Data_Analytics_Pipeline/README.md

-# CS5287_Cloud_Computing_Team6_Homework2
+# IaC-driven Deployment and Orchestration of a Cloud-based IoT Data Analytics Pipeline using Virtual Machines and Docker**

-**IaC-driven Deployment and Orchestration of a Cloud-based IoT Data Analytics Pipeline using Virtual Machines and Docker**
+CS 5287 Programming Assignment 2

 ## Goals - Key changes from PA1